All Episodes

 And we thank everybody for the live chat, for participating in the live show, for putting your comments on the comment board.

-But we, of course, end every show with a shout out, and this week's goes to Caroline Hicks.
+But we, of course, end every show with a shout-out.

 Jan and I look at a lot of these comments to help improve the program, and we really appreciate everybody.

-And we will see you next season, but also a special key shout out to the entire Epoch Times staff who Jan and I rely on mercilessly to make this show a reality.
+And we will see you next season, but also a special key shout-out to the entire Epoch Times staff who Jan and I rely on mercilessly to make this show a reality.

 They have so much work to do on so many other programs.